 You Aren’t Providing Clear Data

 While it’s really easy to state that you were able to effectively manage daily affairs in your office, work as a project manager, or implement a new process, what an employer is really looking for is quantified data.
 You need to prove your expertise and your experience with data that can back up your claims.
+It’s critical that you list your work experience accurately.

 You’re Listing Irrelevant Experience